LindaOjo/Lindaojo.com/content/blog/articles/Tips-on-preparing-a-great-developer-resume.md

 For instance, instead of saying:

-<strong>"Built complex software features, while working directly with product owner."</strong>
+<strong>" Built complex software features, while working directly with product owner. "</strong>

 You should state a major feature you built and the effect it had on the company profits or user experience e.t.c.

 E.g
-<strong>"Implemented a new payment feature with a team of UI designers and product managers which lead to a 11% increase in monthly revenue."</strong>
+<strong>"Implemented a new payment feature with a team of UI designers and product managers which lead to an 11% increase in monthly revenue."</strong>

 <h3>Don't Quantify your skills</h3>